sarlalian/pdxdevops/PITCHME.md

 - Ring 3 can crash at any time without impacting anything else.
 - Ring 1 & 2 are almost never used.

-Note:

-- There are other rings, but those only come into play if we turn this into a security talk.

 ---

 ![protection rings](assets/image/sec_rings.png)